PlusToolkit/plustoolkit.github.io/download.md

 Other:
 - PlusApp-...-**StealthLink-Win32**: Package to be used for connecting to Medtronic navigation systems through StealthLink interface on 32/64-bit, Windows 7 and Windows 8 systems.
 Requires StealthLink license.
 Package is available on request.
 - PlusApp-...-**BK-Win32**: Package to be used for connecting to BK Ultrasound systems on 32/64-bit, Windows 7 and Windows 8 systems.
 Requires BK OEM interface license.
 Package is available on request.
-- PlusApp-...-**OptiTrack-Telemed-Win32**: Package to be used for connecting to Telemed Ultrasound systems and to OptiTrack using Motive 2.0 on 32/64-bit, Windows 7 and Windows 8 systems.
-Executables are 32-bit applications.
-Package is available on request.

 Mac OS X and Linux:
 - Plus can be built and packaged for Linux and Mac OSX operating systems as described in the [Developer's guide](developersguide.md).
 If help is needed, [create a discussion on the GitHub project page](https://github.com/PlusToolkit/PlusLib/discussions).